Chair of Linguistic Informatics

 Prof. Dr. Stefan Riezler

 Im Neuenheimer Feld 325

 |Office hours||Wednesdays, 11:15–12:45 (Students: Please send an email in advance!)|

 - Stochastic modeling of natural language, including statistical parsing, clustering, summarization, machine translation, question answering, information retrieval.

 - Statistical machine learning methods, especially unsupervised, semi-supervised and discriminative learning techniques.

-- We released a German-English parallel patent corpus of 23 million sentences.
+- PatTR: A German-English parallel patent corpus of 23 million sentences for statistical machine translation.
 For more information and download, please see the PatTR page.